Mayukhdeb/ECG-heartbeat-categorization/README.md

 The dataset was taken from kaggle.
 ### Stuff you'll find inside -
 * Visualisation of the frequency distribution of the categories in the raw training data
-* Balancing the training data using augmentation which involves stretching and amplifying the data by a small factor
+* Balancing the training data using augmentation which involves stretching and amplifying the data by a small factor using numpy
 * Simple deep neural network which gets trained upon the training data to get good accuracies.
 * And a bit of me going into the details with the markdown within the notebook.